mehl/hapi-ecma-decorators/README.md

 ## Status

 Although this package is in early stage, I already use it in productive environments.
-But be aware it is currently only tested with esbuild 0.25+.
+It is known to work with esbuild 0.25+.
 Testing against other implementations of ECMA Decorators (babel, tsc) still to be done.

 ## Usage